 - Sprinkle gelatin over the cream.
 Leave this aside to set and thicken.
 Cover the most surface area as possible by putting the cream in a wide, shallow dish.

-- Bring 1 cup of water to a simmer on the stove.
+- Bring water to a simmer on the stove.
 Whisk in the cinnamon, nutmeg, and sweetener until dissolved.

 - Remove from heat, add thickened cream to the saucepan, and mix well until all the gelatin dissolves.

 - Pour into individual pudding cups (ramekins) or one main serving dish.

 - Refrigerate for at least 2 hours or until completely set.
 Serve chilled.